savchenkoyana/Nbody/2. Reproduce JGB/README.md

 python plot_mass_spectrum.py --nemo-file <DIRNAME>/<OUT_NAME>_postprocessed.nemo --times <t1> <t2> ... <tn> --mean <MEAN> --sigma <SIGMA> --scale <SCALE> --r <PLUMMER_RADIUS>
 ```

-The mass distribution for your snapshot (the resulting histograms) and original pdf (the line plot) should look like a log-normal distribution with your parameters.
+The mass distribution for your snapshot (the resulting histograms) and original pdf (the line plot) should look like a log-normal distribution with your parameters at $t=0$.
 You can compare your results with the picture of log-normal distributions at the beginning of this README document.

 To plot the distribution of masses only for particles inside the half-mass radius, run: